 The company deployed their new architecture using Cloudera’s Data Platform (CDP) and Shared Data Experience (SDX) in the public cloud (AWS).
+They used Cloudera’s native replication capabilities to migrate their on-prem data to CDP Public Cloud for several tenants (and are continuing to use it to move additional tenants).
 Their customers will consistently experience good performance through auto-scalability and isolation; more importantly, the company saves money when the system scales back down to zero when not in use.
 These disruptive improvements in the speed and scale of data operations enables them to manage and analyze data, be more competitive, and run business efficiently.

 Beyond speeds and feeds, the company further enables customers to combine and to federate other corporate datasets.
 This use case allows for more effective profiling and promotions.
 By collecting data from streaming and batch sources, their data availability increases and downstream accuracy is improved.

 Cloudera’s cloud native elasticity provides on-demand scale for its largest customers and allows low entry costs to attract smaller customers and expand into new regions.
 This is all done while maintaining strict enterprise data security, governance, and control across both on-premise and public cloud environments.